osblinnikov/caf-workspace/README.md

 these commands will compile all caf libraries, unit-tests, nexus and cash using SNocs (wrapper of SCons) also it will run tests, and install all executables and libraries into the `build` directory.
 All options can be found at [snocs](https://github.com/osblinnikov/snocs) documentation page

-Here some options which are used
+Here some options which were used

 shared=1|0 means to build project based on shared libraries rather than static libs